max-berman/tinder-api-authentication/README.md

 ## UpWork Task

-Create a utility that would be able to grab facebook access token to be used for authentication with Tinder based app and store it in the local storage.
+Create an authentication mechanism that can obtain facebook access token to be used for authentication with Tinder based app - http://tindhancer.com/

 Preference is given to the full front-end solution mixed with node.js/express proxi.

+Once the token obtained store it in the local storage.

+Use this repo to bootstrap the task.

 To test the correct access Token place it as into the POST body: